LachlanRichardsUSC/SGD213_Task-2-Wiki-Template/Proposal/project_justification.md

 ---

 ## Justification
-We really like the mention of "silly games catch people's eyes".
-So we took your suggestion of dragons and built on it with alliteration as a starting point.
-We went through many ideas, but finally came up with a title called "Donuts, Daggers & Dragons.
+We really liked the idea of it being in a forest.
+So we took your suggestion and begin going through many ideas, but finally came up with a title called "Midnight Woods".

-The name along was enough to get conversation happening, and we soon found ourselves thinking of countless, comical and enjoyable scenarios stemming from the title.

-etc. Explain your design decisions in regards to the client's requirements.
+The name helps us get a better idea of the direction we should take and we found ourselves popping out with countless ideas, we also took your comment about it being night into consideration as well and thought it would be amazing if the enemies were dead stars and the pickups were falling stars.
+This, we feel, would add to the forest and make it very magical as well.